History of Sarajevo: Modern

-Sarajevo has managed to hold another major winter sport competition since the 1984 games.

 The history of modern Sarajevo begins with the declaration of independence of Bosnia and Herzegovina from Yugoslavia.
 The city then became the capital of the new state, as the local division of the Yugoslav People's Army established itself on the surrounding mountains.
 That day, massive peace protests took place.
 In the midst of the largest one, a protester named Suada Dilberović was shot by unidentified gunmen from a nearby skyscraper.

-The following three years found Sarajevo the center of the longest siege in the history of modern warfare (See: Siege of Sarajevo).
+The following three years found Sarajevo the center of the longest siege in the history of modern warfare.
 The city was held without electricity, heating, water, or medical supplies.
 During this time, the surrounding Serb forces shelled the city.
 An average of 329 shell impacts occurred per day, with a high of 3,777 shell impacts on 22 July 1993.

 Aside from the economic and political structures, the besiegers targeted numerous cultural sites.
 Thus places such as the Gazi Husrev-beg's Mosque, Cathedral of Jesus' Heart, and the Jewish cemetery were damaged, while places like the old City Hall and the Olympic museum were completely destroyed.
 For foreigners an event that defined the cultural objectives of the besiegers occurred during the night of 25 August 1992, the intentional shelling and utter destruction with incendiary shells of the irreplaceable Bosnia National and University Library, the central repository of Bosnian written culture, and a major cultural center of all the Balkans.
 Among the losses were about 700 manuscripts and incunabula and a unique collection of Bosnian serial publications, some from the mid-19th century Bosnian cultural revival.
 Libraries all over the world cooperated afterwards to restore some of the lost heritage, through donations and e-texts, rebuilding the library in cyberspace.

 It is estimated that 12,000 people were killed and another 50,000 wounded during the siege.
 Through all this time however, the Bosnian Serb army was unable to decisively capture the city thanks to the effort of the Bosnian forces inside it.
 Following the Dayton Accords and a period of stabilization, the Bosnian government declared the siege officially over on 29 February 1996.
 Most Serbs left Sarajevo in early 1996.

 The next several years were a period of heavy reconstruction.
 During the siege, nearly every building in the city was damaged.
 Ruins were present throughout the city, and bullet holes were very common.
 Land mines were also located in the surroundings.